 The immaculately-presented accommodation includes an arresting combination of stunning antique pieces belonging to the family, set alongside sumptuous soft furnishings, cosy tweeds and organic fabrics in calming neutral tones with stylish contemporary bathrooms and kitchen.

 The accommodation is designed around two outside spaces; a courtyard complete with the original well and a lawned garden with terrace for outside dining.
-A table tennis table in an adjacent barn provides wet weather entertainment.
+A table tennis table with badminton and darts board in an adjacent barn provides some wet weather entertainment.

 25% low occupancy discount - available on 7 night stays during low season for parties of up to 4 guests making use of 2 bedrooms only.